kolov/notipy/README.md

 Usage
 ======

-Buld anywhere with
+Buld the OS-neutral version anywhere with

     mvn clean install
-or on the Raspberry Pi with
+or Raspbery Pi native version *on a Raspberry Pi* with

     mvn clean install -P pi